zeeneddie/Plio/README.md

 ## Style Guide

+* [Javascript Style Guide by Airbnb](https://github.com/airbnb/javascript) - *this style guide if ought to be complied with.* Style guide violators will be punished.

 ### General recomendations:
 * Use variable's names that makes sense.
 * Use `let` and `const` instead of `var`.